T R I P T I

 10 years ago,

-"Woah, easy girl" a deep voice said, amused and calm.
+"Woah, easy girl" a deep voice said.

 "No issue" he said casually, before walking away with his group of friends.